spaceuma/MultimodalNavigation/README.md

 # If you get
 CONFIG_HIDRAW=n
 ```
-You need to recompile the kernel to activate it.
+The kernel must be recompiled for the changes to be applied.
 For the Nvidia Jetson Orin, the OS version was Jetpack 6.0 Developer Preview (DP), or Jetson Linux 36.2.
 To recompile the kernel, first download the Driver Package (BSP) Sources from [here](https://developer.nvidia.com/embedded/jetson-linux-r362).
 The download file would be `public_sources.tbz2`, unzip it, and uncompress the kernel file `/Linux_for_Tegra/source/kernel_src.tbz2`.
 Inside the folder `kernel_src`, create a directory named `kernel_out`.
 Modify the config file `source/kernel_src/kernel/kernel-jammy-src/arch/arm64/configs/defconfig` to add the following lines at the end:

 ```bash
 CONFIG_HIDRAW=y